 How Did Mana Village Become the “First Indian Village”?

-For decades, Mana was known as the “Last Indian Village” because it sits just 24 km from the Indo-Tibetan border.
-However, during a visit in October 2022, Prime Minister Narendra Modi said that India’s border villages should be seen as the country’s first villages, not the last.
+For decades, Mana was known as the “Last Indian Village” because it sits roughly 24-26 km from the Indo-Tibetan border at Mana Pass.
+During a visit in October 2022, Prime Minister Narendra Modi said that India’s border villages should be seen as the country’s first villages, not the last.
 In April 2023, the Border Roads Organisation (BRO) put up a new signboard at Mana’s entrance reading “First Indian Village.”
-This change in perspective is part of the government’s Vibrant Village Programme to develop border areas.
+This change in perspective is part of the government’s Vibrant Village Programme to develop border areas and improve connectivity to frontier communities.

 Quaint wooden houses of Mana Village with narrow lanes in Uttarakhand